Did you know there are people who quite literally cannot feel pain?

 These people have an extremely rare and intriguing condition called Congenital Insensitivity to Pain, or CIP for short.

 Just how rare is CIP?
-Well, it’s so rare that only a couple dozen people in the entire world have it.
+Well, it’s so rare that only a couple dozen people in the entire world have it at any one time.

 You’re probably thinking those folks are extremely lucky, but as it turns out most of them would likely disagree…